Overview

 What is the difference between sentiment analysis and emotion analysis?

 Sentiment analysis classifies text into positive, negative, or neutral categories.
-Emotion analysis goes deeper and detects specific emotions such as joy, anger, fear, sadness, or surprise.
-Emotion analysis provides more granular insight but requires more complex models.
+Emotion analysis goes deeper and detects specific emotions such as joy, anger, fear, sadness, or surprise within the text.
+Sentiment analysis is simpler and faster, best for volume processing and trend tracking.
+Emotion analysis provides more granular insight and is better suited for root cause work and contact center analytics where understanding the type of negative feeling matters.

 How is sentiment analysis used in customer experience?

 In customer experience, sentiment analysis is used to automatically classify feedback from reviews, surveys, social media, and contact center transcripts.
-It helps companies identify dissatisfied customers, detect emerging issues, and track sentiment trends over time.
+It helps companies identify dissatisfied customers, detect emerging issues before they escalate, track sentiment trends over time, and surface which topics are generating the most negative or positive reactions across different channels.

 Can sentiment analysis detect sarcasm?